The Number of the Beast (song): Legacy

 "The Number of the Beast" is one of the band's most popular songs, appearing at No. 7 on VH1's 40 Greatest Metal Songs and No. 6 in Martin Popoff's book The Top 500 Heavy Metal Songs of All Time, a list said to be compiled from 15,000 votes submitted by musicians, music journalists and the general public.

 Since its release, the song has been covered by Dream Theater, Avulsed, Iced Earth, Sinergy, Powderfinger, Djali Zwan (whose version was used for the soundtrack of the cult film Spun), The Iron Maidens and many other bands.
 In addition, it was covered on a String Quartet Tribute to the band.

 The song has been featured in video games, such as Tony Hawk's Pro Skater 4, Guitar Hero III: Legends of Rock, and can be downloaded to Rock Band (originally offered as a cover version, the original master recording complete with spoken introduction was also uploaded along with "Run to the Hills" and a live performance version of "Hallowed Be Thy Name").
 On top of this, it can be heard in the film Murder by Numbers and the British TV series Sherlock.
 In 2017, the song was featured in the episode "Sons a Witches" of the American animated television series South Park.
+The Netflix film Rebel Ridge opens with the main character listening to the song on a "metal mix" on his phone while cycling.

 Controversy

 In addition to the album's artwork and title, the song was a prominent target of religious groups in the United States who accused Iron Maiden of being a Satanic group.
 The controversy led to organised burnings of the group's albums as well as several protests during their 1982 tour, although this would only serve to give the band more publicity.
-Harris has since commented that the accusations made against them were "mad.
-They completely got the wrong end of the stick.
+Harris has since commented that the accusations made against them were mad.
+"They completely got the wrong end of the stick.
 They obviously hadn't read the lyrics.
-They just wanted to believe all that rubbish about us being Satanists."
+They just wanted to believe all that rubbish about us being Satanists".

 On their following album, Piece of Mind, the band placed a backmasked message at the beginning of the song "Still Life," in which the band's drummer, McBrain, gives a drunken impression of Idi Amin.
-According to McBrain, the message, in which he says "'What ho', said the t'ing wid the t'ree bonce, 'Don't meddle wid t'ings yo don't understand'", was directed at those who had labelled Iron Maiden as devil worshippers, commenting, "We thought, if people were going to be stupid about this sort of thing, we might as well give them something to be really stupid about, you know?"
+According to McBrain, the message, in which he says "'What ho', said the t'ing wid the t'ree bonce, 'Don't meddle wid t'ings yo don't understand'", was directed at those who had labelled Iron Maiden as devil worshippers, commenting, "We thought, if people were going to be stupid about this sort of thing, we might as well give them something to be really stupid about, you know?".